RobertBarrow/cv/index.md

 ### Agile Transformation Manager

-**_Objectway Limited (Feb 2016 – Present)_**
+**_Objectway Limited (Feb 2016 – Mar 2019)_**

-*Objective*: Roll-out collaboration tools and implement Agile at the Program level across multiple Product centres.
+*Objective*: Roll-out digital collaboration tools and implement Agile at the Program level across multiple Product centres.

-* Oversight and governance of the implementation, training and support of collaboration tools to be used by solution development teams (JIRA Core, JIRA Agile, JIRA Service Desk, Confluence, Slack).
+* Oversight and governance of the implementation, training and support of digital collaboration tools to be used by solution development teams (JIRA Core, JIRA Agile, JIRA Service Desk, Confluence, Slack).

 * Coaching Business Leaders, Product Owners, Scrum Masters and Scrum teams in line with latest scaled agile frameworks, methodologies and best practices.